securitytxt/security-txt/draft-foudil-securitytxt.md

 # The Specification

-This standard defines a text file to be placed in a known location that provides information for security researchers to assist in disclosing security issues.
+This document defines a text file to be placed in a known location that provides information for security researchers to assist in disclosing security issues.

 The file is named "security.txt", and this file SHOULD be placed under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} of a domain name or IP address for web properties.
 If it is not possible to place the security.txt file in the /.well-known/ path or setup a redirect, web-based services MAY place the file in the top-level path of a given web domain or IP address ("/security.txt") as a fall back option.
-For web-based services, the instructions MUST be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}.
+For web-based services, the file MUST be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}, and it is RECOMMENDED that this file be served with "https" (as per section 2.7.2 of {{!RFC7230}}).
 For file systems and version control repositories a ".security.txt" file SHOULD be placed in the root directory of a particular file system or source code project.

 This text file contains multiple directives with different values.
 The "directive" is the first part of a field all the way up